nsglover/LFPL-Revisited-and-Mechanized/README.md

   - `machine.ist`: Combines all the above pieces to encode the process of running a polynomial-time Turing machine, which amounts to iterating the step function $P(n)$ times on an input list of length $n$.
   - `theorems.ist`: Statements and proofs of the main polynomial-time completeness theorems.
 - `lfpl/lib/heap-free`: LFPL library for heap-free types.
-  - `sugar.ist`: Provides syntactic sugar for contraction at such types.
+  - `contraction.ist`: Provides syntactic sugar for contraction at such types.
   - `surjective.ist`: Proves heap-free surjectivity - that LFPL can encode any element $A$ or function $f : A \to B$, where $A$ and $B$ are the semantic objects corresponding to two heap-free types.
 - `lfpl/lib/tuple`: LFPL library for $n$-ary tensor products.
   - `sugar.ist`: Defines the tuple type.